ekernf01/ekernf01.github.io/about.md

 permalink: /about/
 ---

-I'm Eric, and I help scientists find meaning in quantitative datasets.
-I've spent over a decade indulging my curiosity about many topics that contribute to this cause, especially molecular biology and applied statistics.
-Since 2016, I have been studying embryology and stem cell biology, and I have become interested in building predictive models of how stem cells will behave in response to various stimuli.
-I got my start in stem cell biology working for Rene Maehr's lab ([intro post](/about_maehrlab), [lab site](http://maehrlab.net/)) at UMass Medical School.
-In the fall of 2020, I started a Ph.D. in the Department of Biomedical Engineering at Johns Hopkins, and I am jointly advised between Alexis Battle ([lab site](https://battlelab.jhu.edu/)) and Patrick Cahan ([lab site](https://www.cahanlab.org/)).
-I'm really excited to continue full-time engagement in this strange and fascinating domain!
+Hi!
+I'm Eric, and I help scientists find meaning in data.
+For years now, I have been obsessed with systems biology and computer models of gene activity.
+My current agenda is to understand the reliability of such computer models, the limits of modern data and software, and the next steps we should take to push those limits.
+In 2020, I started a Ph.D. in the Department of Biomedical Engineering at Johns Hopkins, working on [false discovery rate control](https://www.biorxiv.org/content/10.1101/2023.05.23.541948v1) and [perturbation prediction assessment](https://github.com/ekernf01/perturbation_benchmarking).
+I am jointly advised between Alexis Battle ([lab site](https://battlelab.jhu.edu/)) and Patrick Cahan ([lab site](https://www.cahanlab.org/)).
+I got my start in bioinformatics working for Rene Maehr's lab ([intro post](/about_maehrlab), [lab site](http://maehrlab.net/)) at UMass Medical School.

 This is my personal blog: a venue to write about [interesting stuff](/topics), boost signals for [good work](/blogroll), and make my modest contribution to the vitality of the blogosphere.
 Opinions are my own.

 ### Contact me

-One delightful privilege of this type of work is talking with people who are interested the same weird topics.
+One privilege of this type of work is talking with people who are interested the same highly specific topics.
 If you'd like to get in touch, you can email me: `cire tod nrek 31 ta liamg tod moc`.
 Reverse each word, including the 31, for my liame sserdda.